Last updated: 2026-04-20

 Should You Buy the 2019 Chevrolet Malibu?

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (59).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (59).
+An extended warranty is worth pricing out.

 Compared to the 2020 Chevrolet Malibu, which scored the same.
 See also the 2018 Chevrolet Malibu for an earlier comparison.